 The disappearance of the hobs

 With the passage of time, belief in hobs waned, particularly as industrialisation changed rural life.
-As farming methods evolved and superstitions faded, the stories of these household spirits became folklore.
-Today, their presence lingers in local tales and place names.
+As farming methods evolved and superstitions faded, the stories of these household spirits became folklore – though we try to keep it alive at Ryedale Folk Museum.

-Ryedale Folk Museum took part in an episode of BBC Radio 4’s series Mythical Creatures.
-You can hear that episode to learn more about hobs and the story of Elphi the Farndale Hob over on BBC Sounds.
+We took part in an episode of BBC Radio 4’s series Mythical Creatures exploring these household sprites.
+You can hear that episode and learn more about hobs and the story of Elphi the Farndale Hob over on BBC Sounds.